-Now joining my top hikes of all-time list is the spectacular Iceline Trail located near Field, British Columbia in Yoho National Park.
+The spectacular Iceline Trail located near Field, British Columbia in Yoho National Park joins the my list of all time favorite hikes.

 As a day hike it’s a steep ascent of about 1,300 feet from the Takakkaw Falls parking lot to reach treeline.
 Although you continue – still steeply once you hit the alpine, the sublime views will make up for any pain you might feel.